-As mentioned above, debt capacity involves the assessment of the amount of debt that the company can repay in a timely manner without forfeiting its financial viability.
+Debt capacity involves the assessment of the amount of debt that the company can repay in a timely manner without forfeiting its financial viability.
 It includes the determination of the appropriate limit to the amount of long-term debt that can remain outstanding at any point of time.

-Based on Loan to Value (Total Debt / Total Assets or Total Debt / Enterprise Value)
+Based on Loan to Value (Total Debt/Total Assets or Total Debt/Enterprise Value)

-Many commercial banks have developed the asset-based loan business (ABL) where the debt capacity is based on the book value of the company's assets by multiplying the latest reported assets by an assigned advance rate or loan to value rate.
-The advanced rate is determined at the time based on the company's strength of assets.
-For example, cash has the strongest coverage with 100% advance rate and inventory is analyzed closely before applying an advanced rate.
-Raw materials could be viewed that has higher value than work-in-process inventory or lower than finished good inventory.
-These categories of inventory are based on comfort level for each bank.
-The banks developed a list of these assets to loan against, sometimes, referred to eligible assets.
-Figure 18.3 below shows that Celerity Technology can borrow up to \$1,642 million against the assets based on this method.
-Many analysts do this type of analysis to determine the strength of secondary source of repayment in addition to other debt capacity methodologies such as using the leverage ratio discussed above or the cash flow capacity method discussed below.
+- Many commercial banks have developed the asset-based loan business (ABL) where the debt capacity is based on the book value of the company's assets by multiplying the latest reported assets by an assigned advanced rate or loan-to-value rate. - The advanced rate is determined at the time based on the company's strength of assets.
+For example, cash has the strongest coverage with 100% advance rate, and inventory is analyzed closely before applying an advanced rate. - Raw materials could be viewed as having higher value than work-in-process inventory or lower-than-finished goods inventory. - These categories of inventory are based on comfort level for each bank. - The banks develop a list of these assets to loan against, sometimes referred to eligible assets.